 A September 17, 2007, paper presented to the International Society of Air Safety Investigators (ISASI) by one of its original founding members describing one segment of the unpublicized problems responsible for the conditions that enabled four groups of terrorists to hijack four airlines on September 11, 2001.
 (MS Word) (Adobe PDF)

 All of the above and much more are in the nearly 700 tightly packed pages of History of Aviation Disasters: 1950 to 9/11, and exposes far more about the conduct of people in control of the government of the United States then aviation disasters and terrorist attacks.

-All of the books are available at amazon.com, in print and on the Kindle, and at many other Internet sites.
+All of the books are available at amazon.com, in print and on digital formats, and at many other Internet sites.
 They bring together the various pieces of the puzzle to better understand the overall picture, and why the same conditions continue year after year.
 Information on the books by former government agent Rodney Stich